LukeShortCloud/rootpages/src/commands/software_code_management.rst

    :widths: 20, 20

-   "--work-tree=<PATH> --git-dir=<PATH>/.git", "change the git working directory to ``<PATH>``" "init", "initlaize an empty git directory"
+   "--work-tree=<PATH> --git-dir=<PATH>/.git", "change the git working directory to ``<PATH>``" "init", "initialize an empty git directory"
    "reset --hard", "deletes all local changes"
    "status -v", "shows files that have been modified and not pushed yet" "diff <BRANCH_OR_COMMIT>", "shows deletions and inserts of the actual changes between this branch and a specified branch"